veloduff/deploy-secure-nodejs-env/docs/index.md

 If you need to reset your environment, you can remove all the files and directories that were created by the setup command:

-`rm -ri .ebignore .gitignore .platform .ebextensions .env` + certificate directory
+`rm -ri .ebignore .gitignore .platform .ebextensions .elasticbeanstalk .env` + certificate directory

 ## Conclusion